How long do roof shingles last in Alberta?

 Metal roofing can be a durable, long-lasting form of roofing that can withstand Alberta’s harshest temperature shifts.
 It can tolerate rain, strong winds, heavy snowfall, ice, or intense heat, all while being fire resistant.

-They are commonly used on commercial buildings, however, due to the high initial cost.
-The look of metal roofs is not often what someone thinks of for their home as well.
+However, due to the high initial cost, contractors typically use them on commercial buildings.
+The look of metal roofs is not often what someone thinks of for their home.

 This type of roofing is not common in Alberta primarily due to the initial cost.
 Otherwise, it is a great, long-lasting option.